JohnboyJovi/study-framework-wiki/home.md

 [What are all these classes?](Architecture)

 **Features provided are:**
+* Quickly setup a study with factorial design
 * Fading between levels/conditions
 * HUD for easier controlling of the study
+* store data in format ready-tu-use in statistics software
 * Write out run data and last participant in json
 * Start a map and be able to directly debug it